 Members seeking to inspect certificate from M/s.
 Price Waterhouse Chartered AccountantsLLP Statutory Auditors with respect to the implementation of ESOP Scheme are required tosend an email to investor balaiitelefilms.com.

 AUDITED FINANCIAL STATEMENTS OF THE SUBSIDIARIES

-The Audited Financial Statements the Auditors Report thereon and the Board's Reportwith applicable annexure for the year ended March 31 2017 for the Subsidiary Companiesare annexed along with the Annual Report.
+The Audited Financial Statements the Auditors' Report thereon and the Board's Reportwith applicable annexures for the year ended March 31 2020 for the Subsidiaries areannexed along with the Annual Report.

-Further a statement containing the salient features of our subsidiaries in theprescribed format AOC-1 is appended as Annexure I to the Board Report.
+Further a statement containing the salient features of our subsidiaries in theprescribed Form AOC-1 is appended as Annexure I to the Board's Report.

 CONSOLIDATED FINANCIAL STATEMENTS

 The Consolidated Financial Statements of the Company is prepared in accordance with theaccounting principles generally accepted in India including the Indian AccountingStandards (IND AS) and forms part of the Annual Report.

 The Annual Financial Statements of the subsidiaries and related detailed informationforms part of the Annual Report.